Breaking Down Federal & State Surprise Billing Requirements for Massachusetts Physicians

 disclosure regarding network status and price transparency.

 The Medical Society has been actively engaged on these issues, working with the state Department of Public Health and congressional stakeholders to understand this complex landscape and reconcile the competing obligations under both laws.
-Our advocacy,
+After persistent

 Massachusetts Medical Society Resources